Myanmar Coup: Facts, FAQ and How to Help

 Children are no longer safe in Myanmar.
 On February 1, a military coup began that has thus far killed more than 785 people, including more than 69 children.

-Right now, Save the Children is providing support to children and families in Myanmar who have been harmed by the deadly violence.
 Here's what you need to know about the crisis, Save the Children's response and how to help.

 What is happening with the military coup in Myanmar?